ASML (ASML) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the equipment supplier to semiconductor makers had lost 2.01% in the past month.
-In that same time, the Computer and Technology sector lost 5.51%, while the S&P 500 lost 3.6%.
+Prior to today's trading, shares of the equipment supplier to semiconductor makers had lost 7.93% over the past month.
+This has lagged the Computer and Technology sector's loss of 6.38% and the S&P 500's loss of 4.33% in that time.

 ASML will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect ASML to post earnings of $4.46 per share.
-This would mark a year-over-year decline of 10.98%.
+The company is expected to report EPS of $4.46, down 10.98% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $14.27 per share and revenue of $20.65 billion.
 These totals would mark changes of -12.99% and -6.07%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for ASML.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for ASML.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.79% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.01% higher.
 ASML currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that ASML has a Forward P/E ratio of 39.84 right now.
-For comparison, its industry has an average Forward P/E of 14.16, which means ASML is trading at a premium to the group.
+Looking at its valuation, ASML is holding a Forward P/E ratio of 38.95.
+This represents a premium compared to its industry's average Forward P/E of 13.57.

-Investors should also note that ASML has a PEG ratio of 1.68 right now.
+Investors should also note that ASML has a PEG ratio of 1.64 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Semiconductor Equipment - Wafer Fabrication stocks are, on average, holding a PEG ratio of 1.79 based on yesterday's closing prices.
+The Semiconductor Equipment - Wafer Fabrication was holding an average PEG ratio of 1.67 at yesterday's closing price.

 The Semiconductor Equipment - Wafer Fabrication industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 43, which puts it in the top 18% of all 250+ industries.
+This group has a Zacks Industry Rank of 46, putting it in the top 19% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.